Help Your Babysitter Prepare for Anything

 the baby to be around anyone who is smoking.

-prevent him or her from getting overheated, reducing the risks for SIDS.
+them from getting overheated, reducing the risks for SIDS.

-Avoid using loose bedding or soft objects—bumper pads, pillows, comforters, blankets—in
+Don't use loose bedding or soft objects—bumper pads, pillows, comforters, blankets—in

 an infant's crib or bassinet to help prevent suffocation, strangulation, entrapment,

-resulted in the death of an infant.
+the death of an infant.